Survivor Advocacy Groups

 We are dedicated to working together with survivors to effect change that will create a safer world for children.

-In 2016, the Canadian Centre started its journey of connecting with survivors whose child sexual abuse was recorded and in many cases, distributed online with the release of our International Survivors’ Survey.
+In 2016, C3P started its journey of connecting with survivors whose child sexual abuse was recorded and, in many cases, distributed online with the release of our International Survivors’ Survey.
 We have prioritized providing survivors of child sexual abuse material with a voice, as well as increasing the use of technological interventions that can reduce their re-victimization.
 Through our work in the space of online sexual abuse and exploitation, we have learned a great deal about the obstacles survivors face and the lack of supports in place for them worldwide.
-The Canadian Centre has focused on bringing forward survivor voices to help facilitate much needed change.
+C3P has focused on bringing forward survivor voices to help facilitate much needed change.

 In addition to our work with individual survivors, we now work with a number of survivor advocacy groups: